godotengine/godot-docs/classes/class_vehiclewheel3d.rst

 - |void| **set_damping_relaxation**\ (\ value\: :ref:`float<class_float>`\ )
 - :ref:`float<class_float>` **get_damping_relaxation**\ (\ )

-The damping applied to the spring when relaxing.
-This value should be between 0.0 (no damping) and 1.0.
+The damping applied to the suspension spring when rebounding or extending, meaning when the wheel is moving down relative to the vehicle.
+It is measured in Newton-seconds per millimeter (N⋅s/mm), or megagrams per second (Mg/s).
+This value should be between 0.0 (no damping) and 1.0, but may be more.
 This value should always be slightly higher than the :ref:`damping_compression<class_VehicleWheel3D_property_damping_compression>` property.
 For a :ref:`damping_compression<class_VehicleWheel3D_property_damping_compression>` value of 0.3, try a relaxation value of 0.5.

 .. rst-class:: classref-item-separator